BasemNasr/CommonDesignPattern/README.md

  They are discussed how classes and objects can be composed, to form larger structures such as Adapter, Facade, and Proxy.

-3. Behavioral Design Pattern (Observer,Mediator, and Interpreter )
+3. Behavioral Design Pattern (Observer,Mediator, and Interpreter and strategy )

  They are considered the interaction and responsibility of objects such as Observer, Mediator, and Interpreter.